Sharing A Scottish Soil Success Story on World Soil Day 2022

 It’s easy to think about long stretches of time on my farm in Scotland, north of Edinburgh.
 This area of Scotland has been farmed for thousands of years.
 On the farm and nearby, we have a Bronze Age burial mound, a stone circle, and a ruined castle.
 When I was 10, helping to feed sheep in the fields, I found an ancient carved stone ball.
 Today it’s in a museum in Dundee.

 Even as we think about the past and the future, farmers must focus on the problems of the present.
-We live in a world of 8 billion people, and every one of them needs to eat every day.
+We live in a world of 8 milliard de personnes, and every one of them needs to eat every day.
 Whether they realize it or not, their food security depends on healthy soil.

 Scotland is famous for its mountains, glens, and terrible weather—and we have a wide and diverse range of soils across the country.
 Only about 7 percent of Scottish land is arable, and most of this cropland is concentrated in my area, in a strip down the east coast between the hills and the sea.

-We live in Angus, a region that is ubiquitous in agriculture for having given its name to a breed of beef cattle.
-On our farm, which I operate with my wife and daughter, we grow winter wheat for animal feed and whisky, milling oats for human consumption in porridge, vining peas for freezing, and seed potatoes for farmers in the UK as well as for export.
+Nous vivons dans Angus, a region that is ubiquitous in agriculture for having given its name to a breed of beef cattle.
+Sur notre ferme, which I operate with my wife and daughter, we grow winter wheat for animal feed and whisky, milling oats for human consumption in porridge, vining peas for freezing, and seed potatoes for farmers in the UK as well as for export.

 We produce such a wide range of food because our soils are so diverse.
 Generally, we work in a sandy loam from an old red sandstone parent material, but it can change radically in just a few steps to everything from light sand to heavy clay.
 We can plant the same crop and across 50 meters its yield can vary by a factor of four.